petajaol/to-do-list-app/README.md

 2. Then install dependencies `npm install`<br>

-If you encounter problems with installing better-sqlite3 package (problems related to node-gyp), try using Node 16 (LTS) as there are prebuild binaries available.
+If you encounter problems with installing better-sqlite3 package (problems related to node-gyp), try using Node 16 (LTS) as there are prebuilt binaries available.

 3. Lastly run the server with `node index.js`